Sightseeing in the Reedsport –

 855 Highway Avenue (US 101) TEL: (541) 271-6000

-September to early October is mating season and the males, often over 1,000 pounds, can often be seen in the fields sparing over the females.
+September to early October is mating season and the males, often over 1,000 pounds, may be seen in the fields sparing over the females.
 From mid-May through June is calving season and the pregnant females head for the privacy of the upland areas to give birth.
 By early June, the mothers begin showing off their new calves in the pastureland and basking in the summer sun.

 Nearby Reedsport is located on the Oregon coast in the heart of the Oregon Dunes National Recreation Area.
 The Dean Creek Elk Viewing Area is located 3.5 miles (5.6 km) east of Reedsport on Route 38.